 What does “mobile first” mean from a content point of view?!

-The main focus of most publishers is to produce “need-to-know” articles, cause this is how their websites work (and its basically how newspapers and magazines work).
+The main focus of most publishers is to produce “need-to-know” articles, cause this often is how their websites work (and its basically how newspapers and magazines work).
 But Facebook, Instagram&Co. established a new world of micro content, that users scroll through in their news feed several times a day.
 A recent RISJ study found that especially young audiences are also interested in what is useful to know, what is interesting to know, and what is fun to know.
 Mobile content needs to empower users not just from a functional, but also from an editorial point of view.

 How can you let users contribute via your own mobile app in an easy way?!
 At least selected ones?
 Why not let your news app become a platform for everything that is relevant for your target group – and not just your own content?